reduxjs/redux-devtools/README.md

 npm install --save-dev redux-devtools
 ```

-DevTools is a middleware, which should be added to your middleware stack *after* `applyMiddleware` because `applyMiddleware` is potentially asynchronous.
-Otherwise, DevTools won't see the raw actions emitted by the Promise middleware etc.
+DevTools is a store enhancer, which should be added to your middleware stack *after* `applyMiddleware` as `applyMiddleware` is potentially asynchronous.
+Otherwise, DevTools won't see the raw actions emitted by the Promise store enhancer etc.

 To install, firstly import `devTools` into your App container:
 ```